Storytelling in E-commerce: From Passive Narrative to Active Co-Creation

 In marketing, this is the essence of how storytelling works.
 It provides value to the customer by showing how a certain product or service will positively impact their life and solve their problems.
 It also helps you share your brand’s identity and personality.

-When brands use storytelling, making customers feel is the first objective; selling to them is secondary.
+When brands use storytelling, making customers feel is the first objective; selling to them becomes the natural next step.

-Why does storytelling work for both business and consumers
+Why does storytelling work for both business and end users

 Storytelling is effective because it’s a natural part of our everyday lives

-Research shows that 65% of the conversations we have with other people involve some element of storytelling, whether it’s relaying a personal story or sharing gossip about someone else.
+Research shows that 65% of the conversations we have with other people involve some element of storytelling.

 We are good at processing and connecting with the story and the owner.